 Before you can copy a web site, you need to specify the path where the downloaded files will be saved.
 You can also choose to optionally flatten the downloaded site hierarchy.

-WebCopy will try and mirror the folder structure of the local copy to that of the website.
+WebCopy can try and mirror the folder structure of the local copy to that of the website.
 However, in some cases this may not be appropriate.
 By setting the Flatten website folder option, all downloaded content will be in the same folder regardless of its location on the remote site.